-Employees appointed to a position covered by this agreement within one (1) year of separation from another public employer shall be allowed to transfer length of service credit for purposes of vacation accrual.
+Section 4.
+Adjusting Length of Service Credit.
+Employees appointed to a position covered by this agreement within four (4) years of separation from another public employer shall be allowed to transfer length of service credit for purposes of vacation accrual.
 The transfer shall become effective on the date the Agency receives a written request with documentation of prior employment.